Jun 3 2024

 On costs.
 Lisa requested reversal of paragraph IV of the appealed ruling, which exempted both parties from costs, arguing that Avícola Las Margaritas should bear costs as the losing party and for the procedural burden caused by pursuing a claim to which it had no right.

 The Fifth Civil and Commercial Court of Appeals confirmed the first-instance ruling, reiterating that Avícola lacked standing and failed to prove damages.
-Avícola Las Margaritas subsequently filed a cassation appeal, which was dismissed by the Supreme Court of Justice on July 18, 2025 for defective legal argumentation, rendering the dismissal of the lawsuit final.
+Avícola Las Margaritas subsequently filed a cassation appeal, which the Supreme Court of Justice rejected in its <doc id="gua-01044-2022-00409-2025-07-18-a" /> of July 18, 2025 for defective legal argumentation, rendering the dismissal of the lawsuit final.